Air Purifier Buyers Guide

 The air purifier features we think are the most important are the following:

-- A large surface area HEPA filter which is tightly and consistently manufactured.
+- A large surface area HEPA filter that is tightly and consistently manufactured.

-- An HEPA efficiency rating of over 90 is very good.
-A good air cleaner filter you should be H class rated.
+- A HEPA efficiency rating of over 90 is very good.
+A good air cleaner filter should be H class rated.

-- An indicator light telling you when to change the filters with each filter independently monitored.
+- An indicator light, which tells you when to change the filters with each filter independently monitored.

 - Separate Pre, HEPA, and gas filters.
 Other specialized filters are optional.